files-community/Website/src/routes/blog/posts/now-on-winget/+page.md

 The return of Files to WinGet signifies the continued commitment to providing users with the best experience in offering convenient, friendly installation methods compatible with their device.

-WinGet allows users to easily install, update, and manage software packages on their Windows devices.
-By integrating Files into WinGet, users can now enjoy a hassle-free installation process and keep their file manager up to date with the latest features and improvements.

 ### How to Install Files via WinGet

 The app is available on WinGet with the following package names: